andersen-lab/outbreak-local-documentation/docs/source/parameters-and-data-formatting.rst

 Zipcode Data Formatting
 ^^^^^^^^^^^^^^^^^^^^^^^
+If you would like to include zipcode information, include the parameter *zipcodeFocus* in the localConfig.json configuration file.

 Choropleths using zipcode data are a new feature added to the outbreak.info local project.
 The data for this feature must be provided in a .geojson file in the same format as the example file `here <www.google.com>`_.